 Search this site

 It was Monday, the start of another week.
 After enjoying two days at home I had to return to the metropolis where I worked.
-I savoured the three-hour bus ride on the expressway, and upon reaching the metropolis hailed a cab to take me to my office.
+I savoured the three-hour bus ride on the expressway.
+On reaching the metropolis, I hailed an autorickshaw to take me to my office.
+It was only a 20-minute ride.

-I had a nagging suspicion that the cab driver was taking me for a ride.
-I had been in the metropolis for six months now and always visited my hometown, which was only 180 kilometres away, on weekends.
-I took an early bus to reach the metropolis around 10 am, and then a cab or an autorickshaw from the bus stand would take just 20 minutes to reach my office and the fare would be around 40 rupees.
+I had a nagging suspicion that the auto driver was taking me for a ride.
+I had been in the metropolis for six months since my company transferred me here.
+I always visited my hometown on weekends.
+On Mondays, I took an early bus to reach the bus station at the metropolis and from there an auto to my office.
+The fare was around 80 rupees.
 I had become quite accustomed to these journeys, and had become quite familiar with the surroundings.

-But the cab driver was driving on a road which was unfamiliar, and the surroundings did not strike any chord.
+But the auto driver was driving on a road which was unfamiliar and the surroundings did not strike any chord.
 Maybe he is following a shorter route, I thought to myself.
-En route, the cab driver pointed out landmarks of the city as though he were a travel guide.
-He had recognized I was a stranger in these parts - these cab drivers have an uncanny knack of recognizing strangers from natives.
+En route, the auto driver pointed out landmarks of the city as though he were a travel guide.
+He had recognized I was a stranger in these parts - these auto drivers have an uncanny knack of recognizing strangers from natives.

 Even after 30 minutes when I could see no sight of my office, I began to get worried.
 There was no doubt now that he was taking me for a ride.
 He was following a longer route to charge me a higher fare.
 But I could do nothing about it now.